Audi A6: S6

 Upon introducing the C4 series A6, Audi made small revisions to what was previously known as the Audi S4, renaming it the Audi S6; the S4 name would eventually be re-used for a completely different model derived from Audi's smaller Volkswagen Group B platform-based Audi A4.
 As this was the first S6 model from Audi, it is commonly referred to as the Ur-S6, derived from the German augmentative, "Ursprünglich" (meaning: original).
 It was available as both a saloon/sedan (type 4A5), and an "Avant" (type 4A9) (estate/wagon) to European and United States customers, but only as a saloon in Canada, Asia and Australia.

-From its launch in late 1994, the Audi S6 was powered by a 2226 cc turbocharged inline five-cylinder petrol engine (parts code prefix: 034, identification code: AAN) with a Bosch Motronic electronic engine control unit (ECU), producing a motive power output of 169 kW at 5,900 rpm and 326 Nm at around 1,950 rpm, on high octane "Super Plus" 98RON unleaded petrol.
-This engine gave the S6 a top speed of 235 km/h, and allowed it to accelerate from 0 to 100 km/h in 6.7 seconds; with 160 km/h being reached in 17.5 seconds.
+From its launch in late 1994, the Audi S6 was powered by a 2226 cc turbocharged inline five-cylinder petrol engine (parts code prefix: 034, identification code: AAN) with a Bosch Motronic electronic engine control unit (ECU), producing a motive power output of 169 kW at 5,900 rpm and 258 lbft at around 1,950 rpm, on high octane "Super Plus" 98RON unleaded petrol.
+This engine gave the S6 a top speed of 241 km/h, and allowed it to accelerate from 0 to 100 km/h in 6.7 seconds; with 160 km/h being reached in 17.5 seconds.
 The vehicle was available with a standard six-speed manual transmission (five-speed only in North America), and Audi's dynamic Torsen T-1 Quattro permanent four-wheel-drive system.

-Audi made a high-performance, 4.2-litre V8 engine (parts code prefix: 077, identification code: AEC) with a Bosch KE-Motronic ECU available as an option in the original European S4s, and made the decision to continue to do so with the S6, making a 213 kW version of the 4.2 available as an optional upgrade over the 2.2-litre inline five-cylinder turbo.
+Audi made a 4.2-litre V8 engine (parts code prefix: 077, identification code: AEC) with a Bosch KE-Motronic ECU available as an option in the original European S4s, and made the decision to continue to do so with the S6, making a 213 kW version of the 4.2 available as an optional upgrade over the 2.2-litre inline five-cylinder turbo.
 Unlike the five-cylinder turbocharged version, the V8-powered S6 was supplied with a four-speed automatic transmission as standard but kept the Quattro four-wheel-drive.
 A six-speed manual gearbox was also available as an option.